bartonjelles3/ip-scanner/README.md

 You can also specify JSON output with --output-method.
 "HUMAN" (default) will only print error messages if applicable but JSON will do it always for consistent output.
 You can use the enums if you choose to parse the output, available in the repo at scanner/utils.py.

 ## Local usage and testing
 Clone the repo and install the dependencies (requests, termcolor, and requests_mock, requirements.txt incoming).
 Set $PYTHONPATH as needed.
+Build CLI wrapper and scanner with `python3 -m build`.
 All tests can be ran with `python -m unittest discover -s tests -p '*test.py'`.

 ## Future work
 -Flask web UI and exposed RESTful API with Docker image.